m-albert/scu_lab_course_ia/book/fiji/practical_macro.md

 1. Apply a combination of filters and thresholding to segment the objects in the image.
 1. When you are satisfied with the result, open the macro editor (Plugins > Macros > Edit...) and copy the relevant lines of code from the recorder window to the editor window.
 1. Apply the macro to the other two images.
 Do you get a good segmentation result?
 If not, try to improve your macro.
 1. Use the following code snippet to process all images in a folder.
-Adjust the macro to save the results to a new folder.
+Save an output mask for each image in the output folder.
+In the following code, you need to replace the comment `// your code for image segmentation goes here` with your macro code.
+Make sure to adjust any file paths as needed.

 ```javascript
 input = getDirectory("Choose Input Directory ");